speechbrain/speechbrain/docs/installation.md

 # Quick installation

 SpeechBrain is constantly evolving.
 New features, tutorials, and documentation will appear over time.
 SpeechBrain can be installed via PyPI to rapidly use the standard library.
-Moreover, a local installation can be used to run experiments and modify/customize the toolkit.
+Moreover, a local installation can be used to run experiments and modify/customize the toolkit and its recipes.

-SpeechBrain supports both CPU and GPU computations.
+SpeechBrain supports both CPU and GPU computation.
 For most recipes, however, a GPU is necessary during training.
 Please note that CUDA must be properly installed to use GPUs.

-We support pytorch >= 1.7 (https://pytorch.org/) and Python >= 3.7.
+We support [PyTorch](https://pytorch.org/get-started/locally/) 1.9+ and Python 3.9-3.11 (newer Python versions may work if supported by PyTorch).

 ## Install via PyPI